Hugh-UC/IRS_Lab_Shell/README.md

 ### 1. Clone the Repositories

-First, you need to clone both the main lab repository and this repository.
+First, you need to clone both the main lab repository, your group repository and THEN this repository.
 You should clone them into your user's home directory (`~`).

 Clone the '[Collaborative Robotics Lab](https://github.com/CollaborativeRoboticsLab/industrial-robots-and-systems-world.git)' lab repository